-Analytics is one such tool for the supply chain that helps a business understand its data well and helps it make informed decisions about its logistics and transportation processes.
+Analytics is a tool for the supply chain that helps businesses understand their data and make informed decisions about logistics and transportation processes.

-If you wish to understand how data analytics can help you make fact-based decisions in your supply chain, you're at the right place.
+If you want to understand how data analytics can help you make fact-based decisions in your supply chain, you're in the right place.

 What is Supply Chain Analytics?